Press Release - May 25, 2016

 Alan Cumming hosts star-studded event with Special guests: Carson Kressley, Omar Sharif Jr., Crown Prince Manvendra Singh Gohil, and Gabriella Pizzolo

-On May 16, 2016, on the eve if IDAHOT, OutRight Action International honored Arus Pelangi, a federation of LGBTIQ Communities in Indonesia with the Felipa De Sousa Award at the organizations’ annual gala, A Celebration of Courage.
+On May 16, 2016, on the eve of International Day Against Homophobia, Transphobia and Biphobia, OutRight Action International honored Arus Pelangi, a federation of LGBTIQ Communities in Indonesia with the Felipa De Sousa Award at the organization’s annual gala, A Celebration of Courage.

-OutRight’s star-studded award ceremony held in the United Nations elegant delegates dining room , was attended by more thaan 350 activists, human rights defenders, diplomats and dignitaries.
-The evenings’ host, actor/activist Alan Cumming, shared the stage with presenter Carson Kressley and honorees Yuli Rustinawati, Arus Pelangi, OutSpoken award recipient United Nations Free and Equal Campaign, OHCHR, Special Recognition Awardees Randy Barry, US Special Envoy for the human rights of LGBTI people, and Dan Bross, Microsoft executive, and LGBT rights Advocate.
+OutRight’s star-studded award ceremony held at the United Nations elegant delegates dining room, was attended by more than 350 activists, human rights defenders, diplomats and dignitaries.
+The evening’s host, actor/activist Alan Cumming, shared the stage with presenter Carson Kressley to honor Yuli Rustinawati of Arus Pelangi, OutSpoken award recipient United Nations Free and Equal Campaign, OHCHR, Special Recognition Awardees Randy Barry, US Special Envoy for the human rights of LGBTI people, and Dan Bross, Microsoft executive, and LGBT rights Advocate.
 Special guests included Indian Crown Prince Manvendra Singh Gohil, Chair, Lakshya Trust, Omar Sharif Jr. of LOGO TV Global Allies, and Gabriella Pizzolo - “small Allison” from the Broadway hit Fun Home.

-No star shown more brightly than Yuli Rustinawati, founder and Chairperson of Arus Pelangi, a federation of LGBTi organizations across Indonesia currently marking its 10th anniversary.
-Cummings, presenting the prestigious award to the Indonesian activist, drew a chilling picture of what Indonesian LGBTIQ individuals and human rights activists face:
+No star shown more brightly than Yuli Rustinawati, founder and Chairperson of Arus Pelangi, a federation of LGBTI organizations across Indonesia currently marking its 10th anniversary.
+Cummings, presented the prestigious award to the Indonesian activist, who in his speech, drew a chilling picture of what Indonesian LGBTIQ individuals and human rights activists face:

-As the clouds have darkened for our brothers and sisters in Indonesia, Arus Pelangi soldiers on, in spite of threats, violence, and censorship to continue advocacy and public awareness effort....
-They take an active role in formal policy reform and lead the socialization of LGBT issues to the general public through some of the most innovative campaigns seen across the world.
+As the clouds have darkened for our brothers and sisters in Indonesia, Arus Pelangi soldiers on, and in spite of threats, violence, and censorship continues their advocacy and public awareness efforts.
+They take an active role in formal policy reform.
+They lead the socialization of LGBT issues to the general public through some of the most innovative campaigns seen across the world.
 They are not just advocates and campaigners; they are the counselors, friends, and neighbors of the Indonesian LGBT community.
-Through their hotline services and group trainings, they have been a shoulder to cry on and life coach to tens of thousands of Indonesian LGBTQ people… Yuli Rustinawati is a founder and Chairperson of Arus Pelangi.
-On the tenth anniversary of this truly transformational organization, OutRight Action International is proud to present the 2016 Felipa de Souza Award to Arus Pelangi.”
+Through their hotline services and group trainings, they have been a shoulder to cry on and life coach to tens of thousands of Indonesian LGBTIQ people.
+OutRight Action International is proud to present the 2016 Felipa de Souza Award to Arus Pelangi, received by Yuli Rustinawati, a founder and Chairperson of Arus Pelangi, on their 10th anniversary.
+They are truly a transformational organization.

-A stunned Yuli Rustinawati, accepted the award and standing ovation with a highly emotional response:
+Yuli Rustinawati, accepted the award and received a standing ovation with a highly emotional response:

 “Thank you, Alan, Jessica, and everyone at OutRight Action International.
-You just said Tenth Anniversary, and I still cannot believe it.
+You just said '10th anniversary', and I still cannot believe it.
 Time flies, movements change, people change, and new challenges emerge.
-Your brief summary on the difficult year we have had in Indonesia serves as a huge reminder to me….
+Your brief summary on the difficult year we have had in Indonesia serves as a huge reminder to me...
 The trajectory of change is not necessarily an upward one.
 There are no straight lines or inevitabilities in the work that we do.
 Sometimes we regress.
 Sometimes things get worse, not better.
 Sometimes our enemies are the ones who get to celebrate.

 But here we are, and I can tell you one thing: We’re not tired, we have not lost hope, and we are not giving up.
 Thank you to the LGBT Community in Indonesia ...especially to the LGBTI human rights defenders who are always with us and who are always at the front lines.
 There is nothing more beautiful than looking out into this audience, this world and seeing nothing but support and generosity from our community abroad.
 Thank you.”